lionelvillard/kcp-playground/multiworkspace/README.md

   kubectl delete -n kcp-syncer-kind-1wd274wf networkpolicies.networking.k8s.io --all
   ```

-- In the ping log:
+- In the ping log (it can take a while for the networkpolicies to apply):

   ```shell
   dialing to 10.96.10.16:53